Medical Assistance in Dying : Easy Access to Death?

 Since then the law has changed and allows those with a serious and incurable illness disease or disability to access MAID.

 A special joint committee is looking into changing the restrictions once more- allowing those with mental health diagnoses and mature minors access to the procedure.
+Changes were expected in this year, but late last year the government sought to delay the expansion.

 Critics say the law is flawed and has made it too easy for Canadians to choose death.
 44-year-old Sathya Dhara Kovac died at the beginning of October, accessing medical assistance in dying.
 She says that she didn’t have enough home care support to help her cope with her disease.